Solved: Dropbox High Disk Usage on Windows and Mac

 Solution 4.
-Try Dropbox alternative to backup files
+Try free Dropbox alternative to backup files

 CBackup is a professional cloud backup tool.
-What makes it a perfect Dropbox alternative is that it not only backs up any computer file directly to Dropbox but also takes up very little disk space while running.
+What makes it a perfect Dropbox alternative is that it not only backs up any computer file directly to Dropbox but also sync your files to Dropbox.
 Its automatic backup feature allows you to complete file backups at any given frequency and at any given time.

 Furthermore, it supports you to backup files to Google Drive, OneDrive, and other cloud storage services.
 It also provides CBackup Cloud with 10GB of free space for users to backup their important files.
 So, you can uninstall the Dropbox app and run CBackup to backup files to Dropbox to save space on your hard drive.
 Download CBackup and follow the specific steps to run it:

-2. Click the My Storage tab, click Add Cloud to select Dropbox.
+2. Click the My Storage tab, click Add Clouds to select Dropbox to add.
 Then, continue to grant CBackup to access your Dropbox storage space.

-3. After that, click the Backup Tasks tab and tap New Task to select Local Files.
+3. After that, click the Backup tab and tap Backup PC to Public Cloud.

 4. Specify the task name.
-Press Add Source to locate the files you want to backup to Dropbox.
-Click Add Destination > Single Cloud > Next in turn, then pick Dropbox.
+Select the files you want to backup to Dropbox. then pick Dropbox.

 5. You can click Settings the enable Dropbox scheduled backups for computer files (optional).
 Click Start Backup to begin the backup task.

 Here are some possible causes of Dropbox high disk usage as well as tried and effective methods that can help you to solve this problem.
 We recommend you use an alternative to Dropbox as a method to completely solve Dropbox taking up disk space with ease.